 For use of the 3D scanners at the 3D Print Lab, as well as 3D scanner consultation and orientations, please email us at email@example.com.

 The 3D Print Lab consists of a range of technological equipment, 3D scanners, haptic modeling devices and 3D printers.
 All 3D printing submissions must be done in person – email submissions will not be accepted.

 Please check that your .STL files are error-free (we may decline them if they are not).
 See our 3D Print Prep & Repair hub for help preparing and fixing your 3D files.
-Working knowledge of CAD & 3D rendering or manufacturing programs (i.e. Solidworks, Rhino, Maya, Cinema 4D) is strongly advised.
+Working knowledge of CAD & 3D rendering or manufacturing programs (i.e. Solidworks, Rhino, Maya, Cinema 4D) is mandatory.